Rothbury Branch: The Wansbeck Railway

 The Border Counties Railway opened the first section of its line in 1858.
 This line was to link Hexham with apparently rich mineral deposits, and was stated to be the first stage of a new line, independent of Hudson's York, Newcastle and Berwick Railway, linking the area with Edinburgh.
 That revived consideration of a railway running west from Morpeth, which led to the development of a scheme for a Wansbeck Valley Railway from Morpeth to Reedsmouth on the Border Counties line.

-The Wansbeck Valley committee changed the name to The Wansbeck Railway and obtained the Royal Assent for their line on 8 August 1859; the capital was set at £120,000.
+The Wansbeck Valley committee changed the name to the Wansbeck Railway, and obtained royal assent for the Wansbeck Railway Act 1859 (22 & 23 Vict. c. lxxxv) authorising their line on 8 August 1859; the capital was set at £120,000.

 They constructed their line in stages, and it opened in sections from 1862 to 1865.
 It passed through Scotsgap, but came no closer to Rothbury.
 The company was constantly short of money and was heavily supported by the North British Railway, which saw it as a strategic means of by-passing Hudson's railways in getting access to Newcastle.